-International Research Journal of Musicology and Drama (IRJMD) publishes articles (monthly) in all subject areas in our open access journals.
+Journal of Dentistry, Medicine and Medical Sciences (JDMMS) publishes articles (monthly) in all subject areas in our open access journals.

-International Research Journal of Musicology and Drama (IRJMD) will be published monthly (one volume per year) by International Research Journals.
+The Journal of Dentistry, Medicine and Medical Sciences will be published monthly (one volume per year) by International Research Journals.

 Authors are invited to submit complete unpublished Research Paper, Survey Paper, Informative Article, Case Studies, Review Papers, Comparative Studies, Dissertation Chapters, Research Proposals or Synopsis, which are not under review in any other conference or journal in the following, but not limited to, topic areas.
 All tracks are open to both research and industry contributions.
 All authors must agree on the content of the manuscript and its submission for publication in this journal before it is submitted to us.